dolphingarlic/CompetitiveProgramming/README.md

-# OI Solutions
+# Competitive Programming (OI Solutions)

-This is a collection of the various olympiad problems I have solved
+This is a collection of the various Olympiad problems I've solved

 ## Currently available Olympiads